 Holy Smokes!
 There is too much goodness here to ignore!
 I don’t know one parent who wouldn’t want to teach this stuff.

 The catch: You can only do this is you are willing to let go.
 If you are willing to surrender a bit and trust that you will be safe and okay, that your child will be safe and okay if you ease up on control a bit.

 My desire for control and power not only made important lessons impossible, it created power struggles.
 Unwittingly I ended up teaching other lessons than what I really wanted my children to learn.
 Look at the bulleted list above.
 Think of the opposite to all of those.

 Sobering.
 I know.
 This realization hit me like a ton of bricks.

 Here is the good news.
-The ultimate bonus to parenting in a way where you share power and empower your child is this: A strong mutually respectful relationship and a strong independent/capable child.
+The ultimate bonus to parenting in a way where you let go of some power is that you empower your child.
+You create a strong mutually respectful relationship and a strong independent/capable child.
 What else is there?
 What else do you want from parenting?

 The irony of letting go of some control is that my kids listen to me better now.
 They do more of what I request of them.
 Go figure.
 It’s like they trust me.